pokyah/agrometeor-public/README.md

 ```
 To get the github_url of the script, right click on the download link and select "copy link address"

-3. __If your are familiar with git__, clone this repository and source it in your R script.
+3. __If your are familiar with git__, fork this repository and source it in your R script.
 Doing so, allows you to eventually suggest pull request for code improvment.

 ## R Scripts